Skip to content

 Because they reduce the anxiety of owners and decision-makers.

-Business is complex.
-Even a bad product can succeed with a single advertisement.
-Hype marketing, fraud, timing, distribution, luck β€” all of these exist, and any one of them can produce success.
-UX is the ideal.
-In practice, however, developers often have to satisfy an OX instead.
+Business is complicated.
+Even a bad product can succeed with the right advertising.
+Exaggerated marketing, fraud, timing, distribution, luck, and everything in between can all produce success.
+UX is an ideal.
+In practice, however, developers often have to satisfy OX instead.

 So what actually matters?

-What matters to developers is judging how closely the owner's taste aligns with the general public and with the target customers.
-This is also why developers so often end up flattering the owner β€” not simply because of hierarchy, but because the owner's taste is effectively the operating system of the business.
+What matters to a developer is judging how closely the owner's taste aligns with the general public and with the target customer.
+This is also why developers so often end up flattering the owner.
+Simple hierarchy and the internal politics of career advancement certainly play a role, but the core reason is that the owner's taste is, in effect, the operating system of the business.

 A note on the single-owner assumption

-But naturally, a question arises here.
+But a natural objection arises here.

 "What about companies with multiple stakeholders?
 Unless you assume that everyone in the C-suite reasons similarly, doesn't this model fail to generalize?"